yolivi-commits/yolivi-commits/README.md

 - ⚡ Always exploring new ways to extract insights—whether from data or a great cup of coffee.

 ### **Currently Working On**
-- Developing a data pipeline with workflow orchestration using **Kestra**, enhancing data ingestion and transforming workflows for impactful insights.
+- Developing a data pipeline with workflow orchestration using **Kestra**, enhancing data ingestion and transforming workflows.